nellishie/websitenelly/replit.md

 **Framework and Build Tools**
 - React 18 with TypeScript for type-safe component development
 - Vite as the build tool and development server for fast hot module replacement
-- Component-based architecture with modular sections (Hero, About, Services, Skills, Experience, Contact, Footer)
+- Component-based architecture with modular sections (Hero, About, Services, Skills, Experience, Achievements, Contact, Footer)

 **UI Component System**
 - shadcn/ui design system built on Radix UI primitives for accessible, composable components